 - You should never, ever, ever, no matter what the internet might tell you, apply tea tree oil neat to your skin – always, always dilute it

-So how do you make a home remedy of tea tree oil for acne?
-If using it as a pure essential oil is as wrong as wearing see-though leggings, just how do you do it?
-First, you need to know how the best way to dilute tea tree oil, which is easy-peasy when you have me as your friendly polly-pocket scientist.
-Because i can tell you this – most studies show a 5% concentration of tea tree oil is very effective – even as effective as traditional benzoyl peroxide.
+So if after knowing all of this, you still want to give tea tree oil a shot – how do you make a home remedy of tea tree oil for acne?
+First, you need to know the best way to dilute tea tree oil, which is easy-peasy when you have me as your friendly polly-pocket scientist.
+Because I can tell you this – most studies show a 5% concentration of tea tree oil is very effective – even as effective as traditional benzoyl peroxide.
 Buy a tea tree oil like this one, buy a linoleic high carrier oil like this one, mix 2.5 grams of tea tree oil with 47.5 grams of carrier oil – and boom, you’re sorted.

 7. Aspirin Tablets as a Home Remedy for Acne